CDDR1/To-Do-List/README.md

-This is a simple todo list using JavaScript.
+This is a simple todo list made using JavaScript.